Alexander-Gmyrek/Automated_Container_Management_Tools/README.md

     }
 )

+Load it with # Load the port replacement configuration . .\PortReplacementConfig.ps1

-Then call the function (Pay attention to the order of your required ports) Request-PortSwitching -requiredPorts $requiredPorts -substitutePorts $substitutePorts -filesAndFunctions $filesAndFunctions
+Then call the function
+Request-PortSwitching -requiredPorts $requiredPorts -substitutePorts $substitutePorts -filesAndFunctions $filesAndFunctions